MHS JROTC Spring Break Adventure: Colorado Bound!

 #MHSTheHighSchoolOfChoice

-20 days ago, MHS Science Department
+about 1 month ago, MHS Science Department

 Students dropping paper devices from a balcony.